klayu/hb_pinepatio/content/english/pages/thankyou.md

 # Thank You

-We have added you to the waitlist.
+We have sent you a secure email to get started.

-Expect to hear from us shortly.